arihasa4/wp-server-depoy/ansible/README.md

 ## WordPress+Nginx+PHP-FPM Deployment

 - Requires Ansible 1.2 or newer
-- Expects CentOS/RHEL 6.x hosts
+- Expects CentOS/RHEL 6.x hosts or newer

 These playbooks deploy a simple all-in-one configuration of the popular WordPress blogging platform and CMS, frontend by the Nginx web server and the